Cardinals vs. Phillies Player Props Betting Odds

 Goldschmidt Stats

-- Paul Goldschmidt has collected 136 hits with 25 doubles, 21 home runs and 67 walks.
+- Paul Goldschmidt has put up 136 hits with 25 doubles, 21 home runs and 67 walks.
 He has driven in 68 runs with 10 stolen bases.

 Goldschmidt Recent Games